 - Gordon Daugherty – SAFE from perspective of an Austin Angel Investor

-I’d like to establish a point that (I think) hasn’t been touched upon by the startup bloggerati: that SAFE appears to be the perfect way for founders to paper their own capital investments in their startups.
+I’d like to establish a point that (I think) hasn’t been touched upon by the startup bloggerati: that, regardless of whether SAFEs get much traction with investors/startups broadly, SAFE appears to be the perfect way for founders to paper their own capital investments in their startups.

 Background Reading: SHL – Founder Convertible Notes